top of page

 A yoga teacher demonstrating cow face pose

-How to do cow face pose
+How to do Cow Face Pose

-• Begin sitting on the floor with legs extended in front of you in staff pose (Dandasana)
+• Begin sitting on the floor with your legs extended in front of you in staff pose (Dandasana)

 • Grab your feet